jedcn/rsudist/README.md

 ## Overview

-This is the home of some JavaScript that provides a [Custom Function] for [Google Sheets] named `=RSUDIST`.
+This is the home of [some JavaScript][Code.js] that provides a [Custom Function] for [Google Sheets] named `=RSUDIST`.

-To use `=RSUDIST()` you provide information about an equity grant:
+`=RSUDIST()` takes information that you provide information about an equity grant:

 * How many RSUs were granted?
 * When do these RSUs begin to vest?

-And with this info `=RSUDIST` will generate a distribution schedule indicating future distribution (vesting) events.
+And generates a distribution schedule indicating future distribution (vesting) events within a Google Sheet.

-## Why use `=RSUDIST`?
+## Why might you use `=RSUDIST`?

+`=RSUDIST` makes reasoning about equity easier and more accessible.

-Generally speaking, it can *only help* to better understand any equity that is due to you.
+You can *only benefit* from better understanding any equity that has been granted to you.

-Specifically, Google Sheets can be a good mechanism for exploring how changes to a stock's price will impact you.
+And Google Sheets is a good mechanism for exploring how vesting equity and changing stock prices can impact you.

-I couldn't find a way to export distribution schedule information from a site like fidelity.com and I could not figure out how to model a distribution schedule using my limited formula knowledge in Google Sheets.
-However, `=RSUDIST` made reasoning about equity easier and more accessible.

-Whether you use `=RSUDIST` or not, I suggest you do some form of planning in this regard.

-## Why share `=RSUDIST`?
+## Why would I share `=RSUDIST`?

-I have had several conversations around equity with people and wished for something that is illustrative in the way that `=RSUDIST` can be inside of a Google Sheet.
+I have had several conversations about equity with people and wished for something that is illustrative of outcomes in the way that `=RSUDIST` can be inside of a Google Sheet.
+If you are getting your first grant it can be somewhat confusing.

-I have known people that have disregarded compensation via equity because they did not understand it, and I do not want anyone to make that mistake if I can help it.
+Additionally, I have known people that have disregarded compensation via equity because they did not understand it, and I do not want anyone to make that mistake if I can help it.

-It was helpful to me, and I hope it can be helpful to you.
+## How do you "get" `=RSUDIST`?

+1. Create a new Google Sheet
+2. Navigate to Tools > Script Editor (a new window will open)
+3. Replace the default Script Editor content of `function myFunction {
+   }` with the content of [this file][Code.js].
+4. Save your changes in the Script Editor
+5. Navigate back to your Google Sheet
+6. See below for three ways to verify that `=RSUDIST())`is working as expected.

 ## How to use `=RSUDIST`?